ch3sh1r/dotfiles/README.markdown

 ## Installation

-### Using Git and the push script
+### Using Git

-You can clone the repository wherever you want.
-(I like to keep it in `~/Projects/dotfiles`, with symlinks to `~`) Pusher script will pull in the latest version and copy the files to your home folder.
+You can clone the repository wherever you want (i like to keep it in `~/<long_way_to_code_directory>/dotfiles`, with symlinks to `~`):

-    git clone https://github.com/ch3sh1r/dotfiles.git && cd dotfiles && ./push.sh
+    git clone https://github.com/ch3sh1r/dotfiles.git && cd dotfiles && ./push.sh -l

-To update, `cd` into your local `dotfiles` repository and then:

-    ./push.sh

-To update while avoiding the confirmation prompt:
+But some times it's comfortable just minimal installation without dependencies.
+When only needed files (without wm configuration for me) can be copied to `~` by:

     ./push.sh -f

-To create symlinks instead of update:

-    ./push.sh -f

-### Git-free install
+### Git-free

-To get these dotfiles without Git:
+To get these dotfiles tarball without Git:

     cd; wget https://github.com/ch3sh1r/dotfiles/tarball/master

-Then unpack them and execute `push.sh` manually.
+Then unpack them by `tar xzf dotfiles` and execute `./push.sh` manually.